Professor Kristen Rundle

 Overview

 Kristen Rundle joined Melbourne Law School in 2015 and teaches in the areas of administrative law and legal theory.
 She was the Co-Director of the Centre for Comparative Constitutional Studies from 2017-2020.
-Kristen previously held appointments at the London School of Economics and Political Science, the University of New South Wales and the University of Sydney, as well as adjunct, visiting and honorary appointments at the University of Toronto, the University of Victoria, the University of Ottawa, Erasmus University, and the Whitlam Institute, Western Sydney University.
+Kristen previously held appointments at the London School of Economics and Political Science, the University of New South Wales and the University of Sydney, as well as adjunct, visiting and honorary appointments at New York University Law School (Hauser Global Visiting Faculty 2024), the Center for Transnational Legal Studies, London, the University of Toronto, the University of Victoria, the University of Ottawa, Erasmus University, and the Whitlam Institute, Western Sydney University.

 Kristen's research is located at the intersection of legal theory and public law in its effort to trace the conditions necessary for law to operate as a limitation on power.
-Led by her work in jurisprudence on the intellectual legacy of the legal philosopher, Lon Fuller, Kristen's interest in interactions between legal forms and human agency has also informed her research into questions of theory and practice arising from the neoliberal redesign of the contemporary administrative state, her scholarship on the connections between law and the Holocaust, and her work on the legal and institutional attributes of the British child migration program.
+Informed by her work in jurisprudence on the intellectual legacy of the legal philosopher, Lon Fuller, Kristen's interest in interactions between legal forms and human agency has shaped her ongoing research into the question of what it is to be a subject of law rather than mere power, and her investigation of questions of theory and practice concerning how administrative state actors discharge their responsibilities in conditions of neoliberal and managerial government.

 Memberships and Affiliations